JackBro/imm_engine/README.md

 The platform only supports Microsoft Windows.
 The fundamental 3D rendering technique is derived from the textbook Introduction to 3D Game Programming with DirectX 11 by Frank Luna.
-This engine development methodology is Quick-and-dirty, no traditional API design, casual style.
+This engine development methodology is Quick-and-dirty, no traditional API design, evil magic style.
 It may be difficult to use due to weak development scale and absence of visualization scene editor.

 In Development: